SeisComP/seiscomp/doc/base/concepts/configuration.rst

 the configuration file is exactly one parameter in the database and their names are matching exactly.

-The concept of global bindings which are specialized for each application is reflected by the *baseID* of the ParameterSet which points to setup *default* of station GE.UGM:
+The concept of global bindings which are specialized for each module is reflected by the *baseID* of the ParameterSet which points to setup *default* of station GE.UGM: